gabrielrm/neighborhood-coffee-map/README.md

 # Neighborhood Coffee map Project

-The project is part of Udacity's React Fundamentals course and is the final project of Udacity Front-End Nanodegree that display various locations from Timisoara, Romania, where is served coffee.
+The project is part of Udacity's React Fundamentals course and is the final project of Udacity Front-End Nanodegree that display various locations from Timisoara, Romania, where is served good coffee.

 ## Project Overview